Campus Programs, Offerings and Requirements

 • Student participation in a team sport must yield enough players in order to compete at an interscholastic level.

-• The number in parentheses next to the sports below represents the maximum number of players per team.
-A tryout selection process according to ability will be used when necessary, if cut from a team, an alternate plan will be arranged by the Coaches and Athletic Director.
+• A tryout selection process according to ability will be used when necessary, if cut from a team, an alternate plan will be arranged by the Coaches and Athletic Director.
 No student will be cut from their first choice more than one time throughout the academic year (please note 6th graders not eligible for A teams).

 If an exceptional athlete in good academic standing is identified as a potential Varsity candidate, the following steps must be completed in order for the student to become eligible.
 The student must be the last to be informed in this process, never before the advisor and parents.

-2. The Director of Athletics informs the Middle School Sports Liaison and Middle School Director, who notifies Grade Dean and Advisor
+2. The Associate Director of Athletics informs the Director of Athletics and the Middle School Director, who notifies Grade Dean and Advisor

 3. The latter two confer, and the Advisor:

-4. The Middle School Director informs the Athletic Director of the decision
+- The Middle School Director informs the Associate Director of Athletics of the decision

-Failure to follow this process – particularly if the student-athlete is prematurely contacted – may result in the student’s being automatically withdrawn from Varsity eligibility for the season.
+Failure to follow this process – particularly if the student-athlete is prematurely contacted – may result in the student being automatically withdrawn from Varsity eligibility for the season.

 If the above steps are completed, and the student-athlete has a successful tryout, the eighth grader may be a provisional member of a Varsity team as long as:

-1. The student does not miss any part of the Middle School program (arts, or academics) more than once (coach/advisor decision, at least 24 hours in advance) per season
+1. The student does not miss any part of the Middle School program (arts, academics and CT, Community Time on Blue week Wednesdays) more than once (coach/advisor decision, at least 24 hours in advance) per season.

-2. The student’s academic progress is monitored on a regular basis and he/she is in deemed to be in good standing (determined by the Grade Dean and Divisional Director)
+2. The student’s academic progress is monitored on a regular basis and he/she is deemed to be in good standing (determined by the Grade Dean and Campus Director)

-3. The student meets responsibilities (on time, homework, lunch duties, meetings, etc.) and does not incur excessive warning slips or is deemed guilty of behavior inappropriate for someone who has been granted the privilege of playing on a Varsity team
+3. The student meets responsibilities (on time, homework, lunch duties, meetings, etc.) and does not incur warning slips or is deemed guilty of behavior inappropriate for someone who has been granted the privilege of playing on a Varsity Team.

-If the above conditions are not met, the Advisor will meet with the Grade Dean and Director to assess the student’s eligibility for the remainder of the season.
+If the above conditions are not met, the Advisor will meet with the Grade Dean, Director and Associate Director of Athletics to assess the student’s eligibility for the remainder of the season.

 MS No Sports/Mud Weeks: